floooh/oryol/code/Modules/Gfx/doc/RenderLoop.md

 ## A Simple Render Loop

-This document is a complete code-walkthrough of the most Gfx module render loop (setup the Gfx module, clear the framebuffer to black each frame, and shutdown the Gfx module).
+This document is a complete code-walkthrough of the most simple Gfx module render loop (setup the Gfx module, clear the framebuffer to black each frame, and shutdown the Gfx module).

 The complete git repository for this simple application is here: [https://github.com/floooh/oryol-simple/](https://github.com/floooh/oryol-simple/)

-### Preparation
+### Add a Linker Dependency

-First add the Gfx module to as linker dependency to your app's CMakeLists.txt file:
+First add the Gfx module as linker dependency to your app's CMakeLists.txt file:

 ```
 fips_begin_app(Simple windowed)